tendermint/tendermint/docs/architecture/adr-d001-inter-validator-set-messaging.md

 ### Does this change require coordination with the SDK or any other software?

-The change requires coordination with:
+The change requires coordination with ABCI application.

-1. ABCI application
-2. TODO

 ## Status